JasonQSY/little-os/README.md

 brew install nasm cdrtools binutils
 ```

-where `cdrtools` includes `mksiofs` and `binutils` includes GNU `ld`.
+where `cdrtools` includes `mkisofs` and `binutils` includes GNU `ld`.
 However, `brew install bochs` fails currently, so we need to compile it manually.
 See also https://github.com/Homebrew/homebrew-x11/issues/263

 ## Build